ksycz/test-automation-project/README.md

     $ npx cypress open
 ```

-When the Cypress GUI opens, click the test file name to run it.
+When the Cypress GUI opens, you can select the browser in the top-right corner of the window and then click the test file name to run it.

 To run a specific test suite only, use the following command: